How long will it take to complete the program?

 Is there a reduction in tuition for those who work this field?

-Students who are employed by a participating agency may achieve a 25% tuition reduction.
+Students who are employed by a participating agency may achieve a 25% tuition reduction for campus based courses only.
+The SJU Online program does not qualify for this discount.
 Contact the program office at 610-660-1269 to see if your agency qualifies.
 To earn the reduction, students must submit a letter from their employer, prior to registration and each August for as long as they are in the program, stating that they are a current employee.
 This letter must be sent to the Student Services office by mail, or emailed to stupay @sju.edu, or it can be faxed to 610-660-1019.
 Students will not receive the 25% tuition reduction if the letter is not on file at time of registration.

 Is financial assistance available?